Dropout as a Regularizer of Interaction Effects: Discussion and Implications

 \section{Discussion and Implications}

-In this paper, we examined a specific mechanism by which Dropout works: by regularizing higher-order interaction effects.
-We see that Dropout does not simply introduce unbiased noise into learning --- training with higher levels of Dropout produces models that are likely to learn weaker interaction effects.
+In this paper, we examined a concrete mechanistic explanation of how Dropout works: by regularizing higher-order interactions.
 This explanation of Dropout has several implications for its use and crystallizes some of the conventional wisdom regarding how and when to use Dropout.